Skip to Content Accessibility Information

 Broader services are also available.
 These include résumé workshops, individualized career guidance, mock interviews, career and skills assessment, effective job search strategies, support in coping with job loss and job transition, networking support, reemployment workshops, and more.

-These resources are provided through 33 American Job Centers (AJCs) and our specialized Professional Outplacement Assistance Center (POAC).
+These resources are provided through more than 30 American Job Centers (AJCs) and our specialized Professional Outplacement Assistance Center (POAC).
 For more details, see our resource guide (guía de recursos en español)

 See our FAQ page for answers to common questions from workers transitioning from federal employment to new opportunities.